 CAA: Here’s what we know so far about the violence that erupted in Delhi today

-A civilian and a police constable were killed in the violence, and several policemen were injured.
+A police constable was among four people killed in the violence.
+At least 50 people were wounded.

 Violent clashes erupted between supporters of the Citizenship Amendment Act and its opponents in North East Delhi on Monday.
-A constable and a civilian were killed and at least 10 police personnel were injured as mobs threw stones at each other, and set shops, houses and vehicles on fire.
+A constable was among four people killed, and at least 50 people were injured as mobs threw stones at each other, and set shops, houses and vehicles on fire.

 Here’s what we know so far about the clashes: